How Rheumatoid Arthritis Affects More Than Joints

 Heart and Blood Vessels

 Heart attack and stroke: When plaques from damaged blood vessels break lose, they can block a vessel, leading to heart attack or stroke.
-In fact, a 2010 Swedish study found that the risk of heart attack for people with RA was 60 percent higher just one year after being diagnosed with RA.
+In fact, a 2010 Swedish study found that the risk of heart attack for people with RA was 60% higher just one year after being diagnosed with RA.

 Pericarditis: Inflammation of the heart lining, the pericardium, may manifest as chest pain.
 Treatment to control arthritis often controls pericarditis as well.